 All in text links need to be added as comments in the word document.
 So the comment should be over the word the link should be associated with.

 Limit the use of bold or italics in text to a max of three.
 This does not include the reference section or section headers.

 If using scare quotes use quotation marks and not single quotes, as required in APA.

 Each submission must be a separate word document.

 Do not double space after periods.
-This is done automatically in InDesign.

 Do not offset new paragraphs or the reference section, all paragraphs and references should sit flush with the margin of the word document.

 Save article name using author last name, underscore, the first three words of the proposed title, underscore, and the six digit date of the preceding publication quarterly deadline, for example: Smith_LeadershipStylesOf_01-15-18.
 See dates under number 5.

 Articles are only accepted under first rights and should not be under consideration from any other publication nor have been previously published (Center chairs and their fellows are exempt from this stipulation if the piece had been published on The Hub).
 If accepted all materials are copyrighted by Phoenix Scholar™ under first rights.
 Once published authors may submit such pieces to other publications of their choice.